 - S94 In principle, after a competition has started, any Armor Module must not actively move relative to the robot body's center of mass.
 If a robot's shape is transformable due to its structural design, its Armor Modules must meet the following requirements: No Armor Module is allowed to move rapidly, continuously and reciprocally relative to the robot's chassis.
-The definition of moving fast is the movement speed exceeds 0.5 m/s. - S95 For Standard Robots, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 150mm. - S96 For Balancing Standard Robots, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60 mm 400 mm. - S97 For Engineer Robots, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 400mm. - S98 For Hero Robots, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 200mm. - S99 For Hero, Engineer and Balancing Standard Robots, the altitude difference between the lower edges of any two Armor Modules must not exceed 100 mm. - S100 For a Sentry Robot, the upper edge of any of its Armor Modules before and after transformation must be at an altitude within ± 100 mm of the plane of the Sentry Rail's top surface on which the Armor Module is located.
+The definition of moving fastly is the movement speed exceeding 0.5 m/s. - S95 For a Standard Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 150mm. - S96 For a Balancing Standard Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 400mm. - S97 For an Engineer Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 400mm. - S98 For a Hero Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 200mm. - S99 For Hero, Engineer and Balancing Standard Robots, the altitude difference between the lower edges of any two Armor Modules must not exceed 100 mm. - S100 For a Sentry Robot, the upper edge of any of its Armor Modules before and after transformation must be at an altitude within ± 100 mm of the plane of the Sentry Rail's top surface on which the Armor Module is located.
 The altitude of the Armor Module relative to the rail plane must remain the same throughout the competition.
 Any horizontal movement relative to the Sentry's main structure is not allowed.